🇦🇹

 Common

-Sachertorte · Apfelstrudel · Konditorei · Austria's world-famous patisserie and coffee house culture
+Sachertorte · Apfelstrudel · Konditorei · traditional Viennese patisserie and coffee house pastries

-Austria's most internationally recognised cake — the Sachertorte — contains butter and eggs in both the sponge and the chocolate glaze; almost everything in a Viennese Konditorei or coffee house display cabinet is non-vegan.
-Visitors to Café Sacher, Demel, and historic Kaffeehäuser will find almost nothing suitable without asking in advance.
+Austria's most internationally recognised cake, the Sachertorte, contains butter and eggs in both the sponge and the chocolate glaze; almost everything in a Viennese Konditorei or coffee house display cabinet is non-vegan.
+Visitors to Cafe Sacher, Demel, and historic Kaffeehauer will find almost nothing suitable without asking in advance.
 Even Apfelstrudel, which sounds like a simple apple pastry, is made with butter pastry and often contains dairy in the filling.

-Café Sacher · Demel · all Konditoreien · hotel afternoon teas · airport cafés · Viennese coffee houses (Kaffeehäuser)
+Cafe Sacher · Demel · all Konditoreien · hotel afternoon teas · airport cafes · Viennese coffee houses (Kaffeehauer)

 Full Western Europe hidden ingredient guide →